jishnub/HalfIntegerArrays.jl/README.md

 2
 ```

-Indexing with `CartesianIndices` work as well for arrays with integer indices, where the axes ranges are specified while creating the range.
+Indexing with `CartesianIndices` works as well for arrays with integer indices.

 ## Broadcasting